The companion app for Alexa customers to set up devices, change settings, and see the displayed output from interactions with Alexa.

 A method for people to interact with and control computers and devices through visual indicators such as icons and imagery instead of using a command-line interface.

 The message delivered to a customer who either asks the skill for help or reaches an error message too many consecutive times.
-A master help message delivers high-level information about the skill and its features that includes similar information as the first-time welcome message.
+A high-level help message delivers information about the skill and its features that includes similar information as the first-time welcome message.
 Contextual help messages are delivered when the customer is trying to use a specific feature or is stuck on a certain task or prompt.

 A text string that represents an action or utterance that a customer can say while engaging with your skill.